Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Independence of the filtered functors of the choices

-\end{lem} Using the fact that the moduli space defining $\frak n^{[0,1]}_{0,0,1;\beta_0}$ on $[0,1] \times R_0$ consists of constant maps, and satisfies required transversality and submersivity properties without perturbation, the proof of the lemma is similar to an argument during the proof of Proposition \ref{prop610} and so is omitted.
+\end{lem} Using the fact that the moduli space defining $\mathfrak n^{[0,1]}_{0,0,1;\beta_0}$ on $[0,1] \times R_0$ consists of constant maps, and has the required transversality and submersivity properties without perturbation, the proof of the lemma is similar to an argument during the proof of Proposition~\ref{prop610} and so is omitted.

-\subsubsection{Completion of the proof of Theorem \ref{thm1466}}
+\subsubsection{Completion of the proof of Theorem~\ref{thm1466}}

-Now we are in the position to complete the proof of Theorem \ref{thm1466}.
+Now we are in the position to complete the proof of Theorem~\ref{thm1466}.